openclimatedata/ndc-assessments/README.md

 The Excel files for CAIT and Worldbank assessments are converted into CSV files for simpler analysis.

+# Preparation

+Data was downloaded from the Climate Watch (https://www.climatewatchdata.org/) portal and converted into CSV files.
+Python3 and Make are required to re-run the scripts:

+    make

 # License

 ## CAIT Assessment